XanIannone/hnpostpopularity/README.md

 # hnpostpopularity
-Hacker News Post Engagement Profiles
-Practice Notebook For Python Learning (Dataquest Online Course)
+A Jupyter Notebook project about analyzing a dataset of 270k Hacker News posts and finding the most successful post profile A Practice Notebook For Python Learning (Dataquest Online Course)